Canon T1i vs Fujifilm X-T2

 Studio photographers will appreciate that the Fujifilm X-T2 (unlike the T1i) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the T1i and the X-T2 have been discontinued, but can regularly be found used on eBay.
+Both the T1i and the X-T2 have been discontinued, but can regularly be found used on ebay.
 The T1i was replaced by the Canon T2i, while the X-T2 was followed by the Fujifilm X-T3 .
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Fujifilm websites.
+Further information on the features and operation of the T1i and X-T2 can be found, respectively, in the Canon T1i Manual (free pdf) or the online Fujifilm X-T2 Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon T1i and the Fujifilm X-T2?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.